email: info(at)go-eu.com

 renewal or even validity can be jeopardised because the purpose of your stay must still exist.

-tech, fintech, and international services.
+tech startups, fintech banks, and international services.

-Foreigners (EU and non-EU) can establish and fully own a Lithuanian company without residency and do not have to live in the country to register the business.
+Foreigners (EU and non-EU) can establish (incorporate) and fully own a Lithuanian company without residency and do not have to live in the country to register the business.

 There isn’t a published “minimum days per year” rule like in some countries,